-Yes?
-No?
-Weren't paying attention?
 This is known as a Lutari Talisman.
-A talisman, for those who may not know, is a type of amulet or lucky charm on which you can place all sorts of magical beads.
-While these beads are quite expensive (to the point of not being worth it, many would add), they might just bring you some good fortune while playing Neopets!
+The word "talisman" usually refers to an object that can be charged with magical powers.
+The Lutari Talisman, loosely based on the Native American dreamcatcher, can store several magical beads.
+While these beads are quite expensive (to the point of not being cost-effective), they might just bring you some good fortune while playing Neopets!

-Note: While the icon appears on everyone's lookup, only you can see your particular talisman.
+While the icon appears on everyone's lookup, you can only see your own particular talisman; you cannot view any other user's talisman.

 When you have placed your beads on your Talisman, they will look like this: